 There are biases to every famous photograph.
 Once an image enters the public domain with text that is not conclusive, you have the power to steer viewers’ minds.

-In this image, on the left, we see Stalin and the leader of the NKVD (secret police), Nikolai Yezhov.
-On the right and final picture, Nikolai became replaced with a body of water, and convincingly so.
+In this image, on the left, we see Stalin and Nikolai Yezhov, the leader of the NKVD (secret police).
+On the right, however, Yezhoav has been removed.

-This image is a great example that photo manipulation was common even back in film photography.
+This image is an excellent example that photo manipulation was common even back in film photography even as far back as the 1920s and ’30s.

 Between the years of 1937-8 came the Great Purge.
 The majority of Soviet officers found themselves in prison.